Coronavirus vaccination - FAQs for employers

 As with employees who are advised against vaccination on medical grounds, employers will need to consider what steps to take with employees who genuinely object on the basis of religion or belief.
 This will depend on their risk assessments and overall policy approach.

 Employers should be careful not to judge or stereotype employees Just because an employee is part of a religious group or an ethical vegan does not automatically mean they will refuse to be vaccinated.
 Equally, employers should not assume that the reason for someone’s refusal is what the employer perceives their religion to be.

 It is not outside the realms of possibility that an anti-vaccination belief could be protected as a philosophical belief.
 We consider this is unlikely - as discussed in our earlier article on Covid-19 vaccination – although not impossible.

 A specific belief against vaccinations may be protected if the individual can explain it as part of a cohesive and serious conviction, rather than a point of view based on the present state of information available.

 What if employees are hesitant about vaccination based on other reasons?

 Some employees may cite a variety of other reasons for their decision not to get vaccinated, potentially based on information they have read online.
 These individuals will not typically be protected under discrimination law as these types of reasons will not fall within the ambit of the EqA.
 However, they would still have unfair dismissal rights (including constructive dismissal) if they have over two years’ service.
 Employers should therefore tread carefully before taking any action that could breach the mutual duty of trust and confidence or deciding to dismiss an employee.

-For employees who are citing possible “fake news”, the CIPD guidance has some useful suggestions on how employers can play a role in promoting a persuasive case for vaccination and counteracting misinformation.
+For employees who are citing possible “fake news”, this CIPD guidance has some useful suggestions on how employers can play a role in promoting a persuasive case for vaccination and counteracting misinformation.

-Can we ask employees to change their appointment to a more convenient time?
+Can we ask employees to share details about their vaccination status?